 When they like to eat

 Spanish mealtimes differ than most other countries because of how late they are.
-In general, Spaniards eat a very simple breakfast between 9-11am, lunch between 2-4pm, Merienda (or snack) between 4-8pm; and dinner between 9-11:30pm.
+In general, Spanish people eat a simple breakfast between 9-11am, lunch between 2-4pm, Merienda (or snack sometimes called Pintxos) between 4-8pm; and eat dinner between 9-11:30pm.
+If you show up wanting a meal at times outside of these times, then definitely you will be taken for a tourist.

 What they like to eat

+Just like most countries, there are regional specialities.
+The closer you are to water, the more fish is plentiful.
 Being a vegetarian proves to be a little more difficult than other European countries.
 Pretty much traditional Spanish food, no matter what the region, revolves around an animal product, especially jamon.
-They also think vegetarian means you can eat fish, so be careful when ordering.
+Careful, vegetarian dishes on menus might still mean fish-based dishes.

 Sangria is mainly considered a tourist drink in Spain.
-Although it is really good, if you want to blend in, locals enjoy a tinto de verano, or summer wine, which consists of red wine and lemonade.
+If you want to blend in, locals enjoy a tinto de verano, or summer wine, which consists of red wine and lemonade.

 How they like to eat

-Food is not rushed in Spain, it is their opportunity to socialize with family and friends.
-When dining out, that usually means that service may not be as attentive as what you might expect in other countries.
+One of things to know before going to Spain is that mealtime is not rushed.
+It’s their opportunity to socialize with family and friends.
+When dining out, that usually means that service may not be as attentive as what you might expect in North America.
 Servers allow you to eat, drink and be social for as long as you want.
-You signal when you are ready to leave and the cheque will be brought to you.
+You signal when you are ready to leave.

 What to tip

-The tipping culture in Spain is virtually non-existent as most locals will leave nothing or a couple of euros.
+The tipping culture in Spain is virtually non-existent as most locals will leave nothing or a couple of euros if the service is exceptional.
 For fine dining, there would be a greater expectation of leaving a tip, but 10% would be considered generous.

 What happens on Sundays

-Most of Spain is Catholic and a very religious country.
-That means Sundays are a day of rest, as most families gather and spend the day together over food and drink.
+Most people of Spain are Roman Catholic, and are devoted to their faith.
+That means Sundays are a day of rest.
+It’s a day where most families gather and spend the day together over food and drink.
 You will find most shops closed, even in the big cities, so be sure to plan around it.
 When you visit places of religious significance, the expectation will be to dress accordingly.

 What to wear